 Have you been diagnosed with multiple myeloma?
 What stage?
 Have you begun therapy?
 Scroll down the page, post a question or comment and will reply to you ASAP.

-Conclusion: Curcumin exerts a cytotoxic effect additive to that of lenalidomide on H929 myeloma cells, and it also enhances the chemo-sensitizing effects of this agent.
+Conclusion: CU exerts a cytotoxic effect additive to that of lenalidomide on H929 myeloma cells, and it also enhances the chemo-sensitizing effects of this agent.